sradics/digital-garden/_notes/Currently used Plugins in an overview.md

 Access a worldwide database of books and add book metadata to your Obsidian.
 E.g. the entries in [[_Reading Order]] are created from the book search.

 ## Zoottelkeeper Plugin
-Renders folder overview pages that you can e.g. use for linking to folders like [[S01 Personal]].
+Renders folder overview pages that you can e.g. use for linking to folders like [[Midjourney V6 prompts examples]].

 ## Extract URL content
 Extracts content from external pages and imports as a markdown file